RutvikNadella/todo-application/README.md

 # todo-application
-A to-do application using python cli
+A to-do application using python CLI